discopandan/Split-Timer-GTA5/README.md

 c) Move "plugins" folder from the SplitTimer.zip/PlayClaw/ folder to C:\Program Files (x86)\PlayClaw 5 Plus

+d) Open default.txt in profiles folder and replace all the %username% with your windows username

-d) Move "profiles" folder from the SplitTimer.zip/PlayClaw/ folder to C:\ProgramData\PlayClaw5plus
+e) Move "profiles" folder from the SplitTimer.zip/PlayClaw/ folder to C:\ProgramData\PlayClaw5plus

 (take note, profiles folder goes to different location than the plugins folder)